 Dissertation Chair: Katharine M. Donato

-Research Interests: International migration; Social Demography; Social Stratification
+Research Interests: International Migration; Research Methods and Social Statistics; Social Stratification

 What happens to the labor market outcomes of unauthorized immigrants when they transition to legal immigrant status?
 The 8 million immigrants in the U.S. labor market that lack legal status are significantly disadvantaged relative to legal immigrants.
 However, it is unclear if legalization will close the gap between unauthorized and legal immigrants: while the earnings of immigrants legalized through the 1986 Immigration Reform and Control Act did increase, research using more recent data suggests that the benefits of legalization may have deteriorated.